Starting from AlanKaysDefinitionOfObjectOriented

 Method invocation is the typical way for OO languages with static classes to implement the OO notion of "message passing".
 The message is the invocation, not just parameters.
 How do you propose to enforce standardised naming?

 - Easy: Standardized syntax.
 It is proposed to copy the I/O syntax of C++ with the use of >> and << operators.
 [Edit: No more method names to learn.]

 - Isn't the dot "." already standardised syntax for the same purpose?

 - No. Because I can't pass in arbitrary messages.
 [Edit: Also, here's another neat thing: you don't need to worry about parameter lists.
 You enforce simple, modular objects that only use the message-passing operators.
-Otherwise you make compositional objects that parse more complicated data.]
+Otherwise you make compositional objects for parsing more complicated data.]

 - If you're passing arbitrary messages, how do you expect your receiving object to usefully recognise them?